We make the difference

 Robots are changing the last part of the supply chain: delivering goods to customers.
 Drones and self-driving cars are becoming more automated, which speeds up and improves the efficiency of last-mile transport.

 Companies like Amazon and Google are trying to ship things using drones.
 These drones can handle deliveries, pick up 3D items, and bring them to customers’ homes.
-Drones speed up deliveries, cut down on traffic, and make it easier to reach remote areas.
+Drones speed up deliveries, reduce traffic, and make it easier to reach remote areas.

 Types of Logistics Robots